ballerina-platform/ballerina-distribution/examples/distinct-object-types/distinct_object_types.md

 # Distinct object types

-Using the `distinct` keyword in the type definition creates distinct object types.
-This concept allows defining a type with nominal typing within a structured type system.
-This is useful when interacting with the external world through API interfaces like `GraphQL`.
-You may want to leverage nominal typing via this distinct typing feature of Ballerina.
+For more explicit control over object type relations you can use `distinct` object types.
+Each distinct object type declaration has a unique type ID.
+When you include a distinct object type within another object type declaration, the new type's type ID set will include the type ID of the included type.
+When checking if a given object type `OSub` is a subtype of a distinct object type `OSuper` there is the additional requirement that `OSub` must contain all the type IDs of `OSuper`.

-Conceptually, a distinct type including another distinct type results in multiple interface inheritance.
+This way you can achieve the same behavior as a nominal type system within the Ballerina's structured type system, which is useful for things such as GraphQL API interfaces.

 ::: code distinct_object_types.bal :::